 It is said the best way to tackle a big task is to start from the bottom and work your way up, so why not start your travels from Cape Town and take it from there?

 Cape Town is a city that’s buzzing with colour, creativity, culture, music and tastes, and is home to the only New7Wonder of Nature in an urban area: Table Mountain.

 There are various companies in Cape Town that offer guided hikes up the mountain, although taking the cable car is a better option if you want to reach the summit alone.

-But if you’d rather watch the great predators of the deep than swim with them, then rather head over to Cape Town’s Two Oceans Aquarium.
+If you want to watch the great predators of the deep then rather head over to Cape Town’s Two Oceans Aquarium.